 The Last Slice

-The order of the pizza ingredients depends on you.
-If you want to follow the recommended order, you must account for your toppings.
+The order of the pizza toppings depends on you.
+To follow the recommended order, you must account for your toppings.

-Although it is usually advisable to put the sauce first, there are some exceptions.
+Although it is usually advisable to put the tomato sauce first, there are some exceptions.

-Sicilian style or Chicago deep dish pizzas have the cheese first, creating a crispier crust.
+Sicilian style or Chicago deep dish pizzas have the cheese first, creating a perfect pizza crust.
 You also want to think of toppings that burn easily.
 Those must go under the cheese for heat protection.

 Or should you put all the meat and vegetables on top?
 You will know the answer to these questions based on time and personal preferences.